- TV & Gaming

 What is 4K upscaling and how does it improve football?

-But terrestrial TV has yet to launch 4K broadcasts.
-This means you’ll often be watching standard or high-definition content through your 4K UHD TV.
-This is where upscaling comes in.
+But terrestrial TV, for your Match of the Day highlights and international football, has yet to launch 4K broadcasts – though the BBC has been experimenting with 4K through Planet Earth II and iPlayer.
+This means you’ll often be watching standard or high-definition content through your 4K UHD HDR TV.

 What is 4K upscaling?